 5. Choose graphics and fonts wisely

 Along the same lines, you’ll want to choose tasteful fonts and graphics.
 Stick with simple, professional fonts, sizes, and colors.
 Avoid fonts that are difficult to read or convey the wrong feeling (e.g., Comic Sans in a business presentation).
-For images, don’t use the same old staged stock photos you see everywhere.
-Use your own images, choose from Prezi’s wide selection, or download higher quality ones from free sources such as Unsplash, New Old Stock, or Freepik.
+The most successful presentations don’t use the same old staged stock photos you see everywhere.
+Use your own images, choose from Prezi’s wide selection, or download higher quality ones from free sources for presentation images such as Unsplash, New Old Stock, or Freepik.

 6. Design with your audience in mind